Facebook Jail: What It Is & 11 Tips You Can Follow to Avoid It

 Why Were You Thrown Into Facebook Jail?

-There are a lot of reasons why someone might end up in Facebook jail.
-Creating fake accounts, posting inappropriate content, spamming people with friend requests - the list goes on.
+There are many reasons Facebook suspends accounts.
+Creating fake or imposter accounts, posting inappropriate content, spamming people with friend requests - the list goes on.
 Here are some of the most common reasons why people end up behind bars on Facebook:

 Creating Fake Accounts

 This is a big no-no on Facebook.
-The social media giant takes authenticity very seriously, and creating a fake account is a surefire way to land yourself in jail.
+The social media giant takes authenticity very seriously, and creating a fake account pretending it's a personal profile is a surefire way to land yourself in jail.